lupyanlab/acoustic-similarity/README.md

-# Calculate acoustic similarity for telephone game
+# Acoustic similarity in the telephone game

-How does the fidelity of verbal imitation change over generations of repetition?
+How does the fidelity of verbal imitation change over generations of repetition in branches of the Telephone game?

 ![](/definitions.png)